AdobeDocs/commerce-extensibility/src/pages/starter-kit/events.md

 # Event-based integrations

-The following sections demonstrate all the event-based integrations that Adobe Commerce Extensibility Starter Kit has to offer, including webhook ingestion, event handler actions and event ingestion actions.
+The following sections demonstrate all the event-based integrations that Adobe Commerce Integration Starter Kit has to offer, including webhook ingestion, event handler actions and event ingestion actions.

 <actions />

 ## Ingestion webhook

-The Adobe Commerce Extensibility Starter Kit supports ingestion webhooks.
+The Adobe Commerce Integration Starter Kit supports ingestion webhooks.
 They provide an alternative method to deliver events for scenarios where the calling system cannot produce a request to interact directly with the event provider.
 For example, if the client cannot add custom headers to the request.

 ### Enabling ingest webhooks